jaydheer12/jaydheer12/README.md

 <div align="center">

-### *"Success is built one project at a time.
-Keep learning, keep building, and never stop improving."*
+### *"Learning never stops.
+Every project is an opportunity to improve, innovate, and grow."*

 </div>